halestudio/hale/README.md

 ## Instructions

 1. To contribute: Fork and then clone the repository.
 Send us pull requests with your contributions.
+[Read here how to set up the development environment](http://www.esdi-community.eu/projects/hale/wiki/Set_up_your_development_environment)
 2. To download: Clone or Download the .zip file to build HALE.
 To get the last release + nightly builds, visit the [HALE Community Website](http://community.esdi-humboldt.eu/projects/hale/files)

 ## System Requirements